 Adam developed through the Bexley District system and has made rapid progress since turning professional in 2011.
-He has figures championship best against Hampshire of 7-150 and has taken wickets regularly in all forms of the game.
-He was rewarded with an opportunity to train with the full England squad in 2014 and was a member of the Lions squad that recently returned from a successful trip to South Africa.
+He has championship best figures against Hampshire of 7-150 and has taken wickets regularly in all forms of the game.
+He was rewarded with an opportunity to train with the full England squad in 2014 and in 2015 he travelled to South Africa as part of a susscessful England Lions squad.

 During a successful county career with Somerset then Glamorgan and an international career with the Netherlands Roland played with and against many of the finest players ever to have played the game.
 Tendulkar, Richards, McGrath, Ponting etc. As a player he represented the Netherlands in two 50 over world cups being captain in the 2002/3 tournament in South Africa.
 Roland is now the High Performance Manager for the Dutch Lions and travels and works with the national side, recently returning from the World T20 in India.

 Geraint Jones (MBE) has played 34 Test Matches for England and was famously the wicket-keeper during the pulsating 2005 Ashes series.
 His catch to take the last wicket during the Edgbaston Test of that series to allow England to win by two runs remains one of the most memorable moments in Ashes cricket battles.
 Having scored a Test Match hundred as well as fifteen other first class centuries he continues the history of very fine wicket-keeper batsmen to have represented Kent and England.
 As of 2015 Geraint has been the cricket coach at Brentwood School.